SkafteNicki/dtu_mlops/s1_getting_started/M2_conda.md

 You probably already have [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) installed on your laptop, which is great.
-Conda is an environment manager that helps you make sure that the dependencies of different projects does not cross-contaminate each other.
+Conda is an environment manager that helps you make sure that the dependencies of different projects do not cross-contaminate each other.
 However, one thing is having conda installed, another is to actually use it.

 Before we get on with the exercises, it is probably important to mention the differences between `pip` and `conda`.
-Here is a great [summary](https://www.anaconda.com/blog/understanding-conda-and-pip) but it essentially it boils down to this:
+Here is a great [summary](https://www.anaconda.com/blog/understanding-conda-and-pip) but it essentially boils down to this:
 * `pip` always install python packages (in the form of python wheels and distributions) whereas `conda` can also install packages written in other languages because it installs from a binary file.